Child Custody Legalities In Turkey

 Article 336 and subsequent articles of the Turkish Civil Code regulate who will have custody, taking into account various situations.
 Accordingly, if the parents are married, both of them will exercise the right of custody together.
 However, if the joint life is terminated or separation occurs, the judge may give custody to one of the spouses.
 In case of the decease of one of the spouses, custody will belong to the survivor, and in case of divorce, custody will belong to the spouse to whom it is left.
 If the parents are not married, custody belongs to the mother.
 If the mother has a condition that prevents her from using custody, for instance, if she is young, limited or dead, or if custody has been taken from her, the judge may decide to appoint a guardian for the child or give custody to the father, depending on the child’s best interests.

 One of the most disputed matters of divorce cases is child custody.
-The general rule is that in cases of divorce, custody will be given to one of the spouses by the decision of the judge.
+In Turkey, the general rule is that in cases of divorce, custody will be given to one of the spouses by the decision of the judge.

 In Turkish judicial practice, custody is usually temporarily given to one of the spouses as a precaution, upon the opening of a divorce case.
 Once the divorce takes place, it is decided to whom custody will be given.

-What Are The Criteria To Determine The Custody of The Child?
+What Are The Criteria To Determine The Custody Of The Child In Turkey?

-The judge has wide discretion as to which party will give custody.
+Under Turkish Law, the judge has wide discretion as to which party will give custody in divorce cases.
 The measure of this discretion is the best interest of the child.
-When determining the best interests of the child, the judge; considers criteria such as ensuring his/her physical, mental, spiritual, moral and social development.
+When determining the best interests of the child, the judge; considers criteria such as ensuring her/his physical, mental, moral, and social development.

-Situations such as under which party the child will be raised and cared for better, and whose education and training will be provided better, are considered to be in the best interest of the child.
+Situations such as by which party the child will be raised and cared for better, and whose education and training will be provided better, are considered when deciding the best interest of the child.

 It is inevitable to take into account the characteristics of the mother and father in determining and regulating custody.
-For this reason, the court decides on issues such as leaving the child to someone else, neglect, abduction, voluntary abandonment, guidance, whether the party has a custody request or not, use of violence, infidelity, economic situation, profession, living environment, bad behaviour, alcohol addiction, health, unstable behaviour and so are taken into account.
+For this reason, the family courts in Turkey also take into account issues such as leaving the child to someone else, neglect, abduction, voluntary abandonment, guidance, whether the party has a custody request or not, use of violence, infidelity, economic situation, profession, living environment, bad behaviour, alcohol addiction, health, unstable behaviour.

-If giving custody of the child to the mother will negatively affect the child’s health, education or moral values, custody will not be given to the mother.
+If giving custody of the child to the mother will negatively affect the child’s health, education, or moral values, custody will not be given to the mother.
 If both parents are able to take custody of the child, but in the case of divorce, if the child has declared that he wants to live with his father, and if it is understood that there is no obstacle for the father to take custody, custody can be given to the father, considering the best interests of the child.
 If the mother and father make a joint decision to leave custody to the father, custody can be left to the father.
 In addition, if it is determined that the mother abused her custody duty, for example, if it is proven that she prevented personal contact with the father and did not allow the child to meet with the father on visiting days, custody may be given to the father, considering the best interests of the child, since the custody right was abused.
-However, custody is not given to a minor mother.

 Joint Custody and Recognition and Enforcement Cases of Joint Custody in Turkish Law